dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 3. In general, SSL is more related to infrastructure than application level so there is a developer benefit of separation of concerns here.

+### What is a secret?

+Modern enterprise applications are typically written to be state independent on the code level.
+In the infrastructure you can then inject a list of secrets.
+A secret is typically an environment variable for values such as timeouts, connection credentials, API keys, and other values that you'd want to customize between production/staging/developer/qa/local environments.

+### Why use `secrets.env` instead of `application.properties`?

+I wouldn't recommend `application.properties` because it is not a portable solution that you can use across multiple languages and is not supported by typical Docker-based orchestration software.
+Environment variable injection is however very common and supported by typical orchestration software like Kubernetes, ECS, Swarm, and Compose.

 ## References

 [Spring Boot Getting Started](https://spring.io/guides/gs/spring-boot/)